 How this Paleo Banana Bread came to be:

-Because there are so many traditional banana breads out there, and many of the paleo or gluten free banana breads contain a ton of flour, especially nut flours.
-So I decided to try something completely new to me.
+Because there are so many traditional banana breads out there, and many of the paleo or gluten free banana breads contain a ton of flour, especially nut flours, I decided to try something rather new.

 I made this paleo banana bread with only coconut flour…that’s the only flour, I swear!